WNCI

-WNCI (97.9 FM) (branded 97.9 WNCI) is a commercial contemporary hit radio station licensed to Columbus, Ohio, serving the Columbus metro area.
-Owned by iHeartMedia, it serves as the flagship station for the syndicated "Dave & Jimmy" morning show.
-In middays, it carries the syndicated "On Air with Ryan Seacrest."
-The WNCI studios are located on West Fifth Avenue on Columbus' west side.

-WNCI's transmitter is atop One Nationwide Plaza in the city's downtown.
-In addition to a standard analog transmission, WNCI broadcasts over two HD Radio channels, and streams online via iHeartRadio.
+WNCI (97.9 FM) is a commercial radio station licensed to Columbus, Ohio, featuring a top 40 (CHR) format known as "WNCI 97.9".
+Owned by iHeartMedia, Inc., the station serves the Columbus metropolitan area and is the local affiliate for On Air with Ryan Seacrest.
+WNCI's studios are on West Fifth Avenue on Columbus' west side, while the transmitter is atop One Nationwide Plaza in the city's downtown.
+In addition to a standard analog transmission, WNCI broadcasts using HD Radio technology and streams online via iHeartRadio.

 The station has an effective radiated power (ERP) of 175,000 watts, while the current maximum for Ohio radio stations is 50,000 watts.
-It is permitted this higher output because it is grandfathered from before the date when the FCC set limits for FM stations.
+It is grandfathered at this power from before the date when the FCC set limits for FM stations.
 There are only six FM stations in the United States that operate with more power.